 Now that we covered the Device Tree theory, we can explore the list of existing devices and make new ones available.
-In particular, we will create a custom Device Tree to describe the few extensions we will make to our BBB.
+In particular, we will create a custom Device Tree to describe the few extensions we will make to our BeaglePlay board.

-Go to the ~/linux-kernel-labs/src/linux directory.
-Check out the 5.10.bootlin branch.
+Go to the ~/linux-kernel-beagleplay-labs/src/linux directory.
+Check out the 6.7.bootlin branch.

-Now create a new bbb-custom branch starting from this branch, for your upcoming Device Tree changes on the Beagle Bone Black.
+Now create a new beagleplay-custom branch starting from this branch, for your upcoming Device Tree changes on the Beagle Play.